 Here’s the post-game recap with interviews from key players:

 I hope you enjoyed reading, interacting and listening to this first retro recap, as much as I enjoyed creating it.
-If you did indeed enjoy this, we would be thrilled if you’d be kind enough to comment and share this with your social media accounts, in order to build our footing online.
+If you did indeed enjoy this, please comment or share this with your social media accounts.
 It would be most appreciated.

-Please visit the ‘PODCAST’ tab at top of this page, to listen to my conversation with Bill Wennington!
+Please visit the ‘PODCAST’ tab at top of this page – or, scroll down, below – to listen to my conversation with Bill Wennington!